Kayoti/Vtiger-API-PHP/README.md

 ?>
 ```
 ###Examples
-you can learn more and test this project by visiting the examples provided within the view folder of this project.
+available in the view folder of this project.